ETHZ-INS/stressTRAPreanalysis/README.md

 ![](figures/README-unnamed-chunk-11-1.png)<!-- -->

-In light of the very large intra-group variability of these genes, their any claim on their ELS-dependent activation is dubious.
+In light of the very large intra-group variability of these genes, their any claim on their non-ELS-dependent activation is dubious.

-Further, they claim that a restricted set of genes selectively induced by AS in ELS mice but not non-ELS mice.
+Further, they claim that a restricted set of genes selectively induced by FST in ELS mice but not non-ELS mice.

 ```r